alexwlchan/books.alexwlchan.net/src/reviews/2017/the-dark.md

 ---

 This is only short, but it’s quite a sweet and different take on the dark.
 Lovely illustrations and a good concept.

+I originally heard of this in [a post on Brain Pickings](https://www.brainpickings.org/2013/06/25/the-dark-lemony-snicket-jon-klassen/), which I got from Bloo.